ccorcos/meteor-icon-splash-maker/README.md

-# Icon and Splash Screen Maker
+# Meteor Icon and Splash Screen Maker

 Make icons and splash screen using SVG, HTML, CSS, and render them in all the sizes you need.

+It is such a hassle to make icons and splash screens in all the appropriate sizes for ever mobile deivce.
+This project is an attempt to alleviate some of that pain for meteor developers.

+I've started with the mobile web app icon and splash screen sizes for iOS 8 [given in this gist](https://gist.github.com/hpoydar/338ac838516b4951aadf).
+I have not verified all of these however -- it is a huge pain in the ass.

+I would like this project to support all platforms, not just iOS.
+I just don't have an Android to test with.

+## How it works

+In `private/IconSplashMaker` there is a script that looks at your `icon` and `splash` routes, renders them in a Firefox browser window using SlimerJS, and takes the appropriate screenshots.
+I am using SlimerJS instead of PhantomJS because PhantomJS does not yet support CSS viewport height and width (`vw` and `vh`) which are crucial for generating icons and splash screen.

+You'll also notice quite a delay between each snapshot.
+This is to allow the browser time to load images.

 ## Getting Started

-You need coffeescript:
+You will need the coffeescript commandline interpreter.

     npm install -g coffee-script

-Install all the node dependancies:
+The change directory to the IconSplashMaker directory and install the NPM dependancies.

+    cd private/IconSplashMaker
     npm install

-You'll also need slimerjs which also requires Firefox:
+You'll also need SlimerJS which also requires Firefox.
+If you don't already have Firefox installed, you can install it using `brew cask`.

     brew install slimerjs --without-xulrunner
-    brew cask search firefox
+    brew cask install firefox

-You'll also need an environment variable for slimerjs to find firefox, so put this in your .bashrc
+You'll also need an environment variable for SlimerJS to find Firefox.
+You may want to put this in your `.bashrc`.

     export SLIMERJSLAUNCHER=~/Applications/Firefox.app/Contents/MacOS/firefox

-Slimerjs also only accepts URLs so you have to start an http server:

-    python -m SimpleHTTPServer

-Then you can create your icons and your splash screens:
+Make sure your Meteor server is up and running, and generate all your icons and splash screens:

-    ./generate -i icon.html -s splash.html
+    coffee generateIconSplash.coffee

-## Tips
+## To do

-- Use viewport width for sizing things so that they scale well for each icon size.
+- mobile-config.js sizes
+- android sizes
+- verify everything is correct